DougTrajano/mas-data-center/README.md

 # MAS Data Center

-This projecta contains a Multi-Agent System (MAS) that simulates the data center environment.
+This project contains a Multi-Agent System (MAS) that simulates the data center environment.

 It's my term project for the Multi-Agent Systems course at [PUCRS](https://www.pucrs.br/).